codenetwork/codenetwork.co/README.md

 ### Prerequisites

 To run this website locally, you will need to have [Node.js](https://nodejs.org/en) installed.
+We recommend installing Node v22, which is the LTS (long-term support) version.

 ### Installing